(510) 848-1413

 • Fading or dull colors

-Early on, a the symptoms of a cataract can be overcome with glasses or contacts, but once the cataract begins to interfere with daily tasks such as reading and driving, surgery may be the best option.
+Early on, the symptoms of a cataract may be minimal or may be overcome with glasses or contacts.
+However, as the cataract continues to grow, it may begin to interfere with daily tasks such as reading and driving.
+At this point, it is reasonable to discuss cataract surgery with your doctor.

 Cataract Surgery